LearnOnDemandSystems/docs/tms/tms-administrators/classes/instructors/find-classes-for-particular-instructor.md

-# How can I find the classes for a particular instructor?
+# How do I find the classes for a particular instructor?

 > [!Alert] Please be aware that not all functionality covered in this article may be available to you.